 Armenian Genocide Memorial Complex and Museum - The Tsitsernakaberd Memorial Complex is dedicated to the memory of the 1.5 million Armenians who perished in the first genocide of the 20th century, at the hands of the Turkish Ottoman Empire.
 The Genocide Museum's mission is rooted in the fact that understanding the Armenian Genocide is an important step in preventing similar future tragedies, in keeping with the notion that those who forget the past are condemned to repeat it.

-Day 23: Yerevan / Fly to Australia
+Days 23-24: Yerevan / Fly to New Zealand

-Board a very early morning flight to Australia via Dubai.
+You will board a very early morning flight to New Zealand via Dubai arriving the same or following day